sourcegraph/careers/job-descriptions/software-engineer.md

 1. You [apply here](https://hire.withgoogle.com/public/jobs/sourcegraphcom/view/P_AAAAAADAAADP_pY7jAAAXU).
 1. We set up a 30 minute call to chat with you about Sourcegraph to find out what you are looking for in your next role.
-1. We evaluate relevant technical skills that you have via a remote interview or async coding exercise.
+1. We evaluate relevant technical skills that you have via a 2 hour coding exercise asynchronously at a time of your choosing.
-1. We schedule a few more hours of technical and non-technical interviews.
-We are happy to do all interviews onsite in our San Francisco office or remotely over video chat.
+1. We schedule a 4 hours of remote interviews over video chat across multiple days.
+    - **Architecture:** We give you an open problem statement and you walk us through how you would solve the problem.
+    - **Technical experience:** We ask you about your past work and accomplishments.
+    - **Team collaboration:** We ask you about how you work and communciate in a team setting, and how you handle tricky situations.
+    - **CEO/CTO:** We ask you about what motivates you to do your best work, and we tell you more about the vision for the company.
 1. We check your references.
 1. We make you a job offer.